 The easiest of the four rides, this ride follows the dirt roads that flank both the Genil and Dilar rivers until turning south toward La Malahá at Las Gabias.
 You can start from the parking lot of the Inmaculada hospital and just follow the bike trail south until turning left at the intersection with the Dilar river.
 Ride alongside the Dilar for 4 km and turn right to skirt Las Gabias and connect with the dirt road that runs parallel to the road to La Malahá.
 From here it’s a gentle climb until the last 20 meters, where the grade shoots skyward and requires some extra power and technique to clean the climb.
-Lately there’s been significant progress on a highway project that will eventually connect highway A-44 with towns across the valley.
-It interrupts the gravel route between Las Gabias and La Malahá but it’s not too much of a nuisance.
+There’s been significant progress on a highway project to connect highway A-44 with towns across the valley.
+It interrupts the gravel route between Las Gabias and La Malahá but it’s a terrible nuisance.
 Drop down into La Malahá on the road and stop for a coffee if you’d like.
 The route picks up on the other side of town and heads just east of Montevives, where you’ll get an expansive view of the Sierra Nevadas.
 You’ll pass through highway construction once more before hooking up with the river Dilar to return to the start.
 This route is a good one for winter because there’s sun exposure the entire route, there’s not a lot of elevation gain (what goes up must come down and that gets mighty chilly), and the snowcapped Sierras aren’t bad to look at.
 This loop runs counterclockwise.

 This is a relatively quick ride that heads toward the Sierra Nevadas via the Carretera Sierra Nevada but turns off toward Dúdar.
 After about 10km of easy climbing on the road, you’ll turn left onto the dirt and keep climbing for another 4km to reach the ridge between Quéntar and Beas de Granada.
 Ride the ridge for 1km until you reach the road and turn left to descend into Quéntar, then right to return to start the way you came.

-Admittedly this has more pavement than you’d probably like, and that’s easy to fix (we’ll update this post to reflect that) but if you only have 90 minutes for a ride that takes some work but is worth it for the views, then this checks those boxes.
+Admittedly this has more pavement than you’d probably like, and that’s easy to fix (we’ll update this post to reflect that) but if you only have 90 minutes for a ride that takes some work but is worth the views, then this checks those boxes.
 This loop runs counterclockwise.

 This ride starts out same as the previous one but continues on toward Pinos Genil instead of turning off to Dúdar.
 In fact, you’ll want to drop down to the Genil River and ride alongside that instead of taking the road.
 Once you reach Pinos, go through the village keeping the river on your right, and connect with the main road to Güéjar on the other side of town.
 Climb for 5km to reach the camping area on the right, turn left to continue climbing another 3km to the highest point of this ride.
 From here the downhill is well-deserved and it’s even better once the route levels out so that you can admire the viewscape a little instead of keeping your focus locked on the descent.
 Except for a sharp uphill at around km 16, it’s mostly downhill to return to the start.
 This loop runs counterclockwise but can be done in either direction.